rio-cloud/create-frontend/README.md

 ## ⚠️ Note for Windows users ⚠️

 Some of the utility we're using in this CLI does not work 100% reliable on Windows.
 See [this issue](https://github.com/rio-cloud/create-frontend/issues/6), for example.
-We try to iron out these issues, but you _may_ run into problems, when running the CLI in a path on one drive, e.g. `C:\Users\RandomUser\code`, but then manually setting the output directory to a path on another drive, e.g. `D:\projects\awesome-sauce`.
+We try to iron out these issues.
+But you _may_ run into problems when running the CLI in a path on one drive, e.g. `C:\Users\RandomUser\code`, but then manually setting the output directory to a path on another drive, e.g. `D:\projects\awesome-sauce`.

-👉 We highly recommend `cd`ing into the parent directory of your desired new project's directory.
-In the example above, you're best off `cd`ing into `D:\projects` and then just running `npm create --yes rio-cloud/frontend awesome-sauce`.
+👉 We highly recommend running the CLI from the parent directory of your desired new project's directory.
+In the example above, you're best off going into `D:\projects` and then just running `npm create --yes rio-cloud/frontend awesome-sauce`.
 The CLI will automatically assume the output directory to be a child directory of your current working dir + the project name you're giving - and you don't have to type in the path, since the CLI will propose it automatically, and you just have to hit enter.